Houston rockets: Astros hit 5 HRs in 2nd, rout Red Sox 13-4 - NewsBreak

 Houston rockets: Astros hit 5 HRs in 2nd, rout Red Sox 13-4

-BOSTON — (AP) — Red Sox starter Nathan Eolvaldi needed just five pitches to get the Astros out in order in the first inning Tuesday night.
+BOSTON — Red Sox starter Nathan Eolvaldi needed just five pitches to get the Astros out in order in the first inning Tuesday night.

 Houston responded by hitting five home runs off him as part of a nine-run second to tie the MLB record for most homers in an inning, ending his night on its way to routing Boston 13-4.